 - 1. Start with Denominator - 2.
-All Patients Regardless of Age Check Patient Diagnosis: - a.
-If Diagnosis of HIV as Listed in the Denominator equals No, do not include in Eligible Population/Denominator.
+Patients, regardless of age. - 3.
+Check Diagnosis of HIV: - a.
+If Diagnosis of HIV equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Diagnosis of HIV as Listed in the Denominator equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator. - 3.
-Check Patient encounter during the performance period as listed in Denominator.: - a.
-If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population.
+If Diagnosis of HIV equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator. - 4.
+Check Patient encounter during the performance period as listed in Denominator: - a.
+If Patient encounter during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient encounter during the performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 4.
+If Patient encounter during the performance period as listed in Denominator equals Yes, include in Eligible Population/Denominator. - 5.
 Denominator Population: - Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 patients in the Sample Calculation. - 5.
-Start Numerator - 6.
+Letter d equals 80 patients in the Sample Calculation. - 6.
+Start Numerator - 7.
 Check Documentation of viral load less than 200 copies/mL: - a.
 If Documentation of viral load less than 200 copies/mL equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
 Letter a equals 60 patients in the Sample Calculation. - b.
-If Documentation of viral load less than 200 copies/mL equals No, proceed to check Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed. - 7.
-Check Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed: - a.
-If Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed. equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
+If Documentation of viral load less than 200 copies/mL equals No, proceed to check Documentation of viral load equal to or greater than 200 copies/mL or viral load not performed. - 8.
+Check Documentation of viral load equal to or greater than 200 copies/mL or viral load not performed: - a.
+If Documentation of viral load equal to or greater than 200 copies/mL or viral load not performed equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
 Letter c equals 10 patients in the Sample Calculation. - b.
-If Documentation of viral load equal to or greater than 200 Copies/mL or viral load not performed equals No, proceed to check Data Completeness Met and Performance Not Met. - 9.
-Check Data Completeness Not Met:
+If Documentation of viral load equal to or greater than 200 copies/mL or viral load not performed equals No, proceed to check Data Completeness Not Met.

-a.
-If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
+- 9. Check Data Completeness Not Met: - a.
+If Data Completeness Not Met, Quality Data Code or equivalent not submitted.
 10 patients have been subtracted from the Data Completeness Numerator in the Sample Calculation.